To paraphrase from Oscar Wilde, the education of a mushroom hunter is rarely pure, and never simple.

-- 2 tablespoons minced green garlic, or 1 large clove of regular garlic, minced
+- 2 tablespoons minced green garlic, or 1 large clove of regular garlic

-- 1/2 to 1 cup pickled ramp bulbs, or the white parts of spring onions
+- 1/2 cup pickled ramp bulbs, or the white parts of spring onions

-- 1 cup miner’s lettuce leaves, or baby spinach, loosely packed
+- 1 cup miner's lettuce, or baby spinach

 - Slice the morels in half lengthwise and drop them into a bowl of cool water.
 Swish them around a little, then let them float while the debris trapped in them sinks.
 Some debris will also float, however, so carefully pick out the mushrooms and put them on a tea towel to dry.